Reviewing Weatherford International (WFTIQ) & The Competition

 Weatherford International (OTCMKTS: WFTIQ) is one of 17 public companies in the “Oil & gas field machinery” industry, but how does it compare to its peers?
-We will compare Weatherford International to related companies based on the strength of its risk, dividends, valuation, earnings, analyst recommendations, profitability and institutional ownership.
+We will compare Weatherford International to related businesses based on the strength of its risk, institutional ownership, profitability, analyst recommendations, dividends, earnings and valuation.

 Receive News & Ratings Via Email - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings with MarketBeat.com's FREE daily email newsletter.